The trust layer

 Direct on-chain indexing

-Every registered agent wallet indexed via Alchemy, The Graph and Dune across Base, Ethereum, Arbitrum and Solana.
+Every registered agent wallet indexed via Alchemy, The Graph, Dune.
 Real time.
-No manual input.

 SRC 02